SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Introduction

-To address this challenge, in this paper, we first introduce the \name~dataset, synergizing various data sources from public datasets to continuous online videos with mixed-prompt annotations including HamNoSys, spoken language, and word.
+To address this challenge, we begin by gathering various data sources from public datasets of continuous online videos with mixed-prompt annotations including HamNoSys, spoken language, and word and introduce the SignAvatars dataset.
 Overall, we compile $70K$ videos from $153$ signers amounting to $8.34M$ frames.
-Unlike~\citep{forte2023reconstructing}, our dataset is not limited to isolated signs, \ie single sign per video, where HamNoSys-annotations are present, but includes continuous and co-articulated signs.
+Unlike~\cite{forte2023reconstructing}, our dataset is not limited to isolated signs, \ie single sign per video, where HamNoSys-annotations are present, but includes continuous and co-articulated signs.
 To augment our dataset with 3D full-body annotations, including 3D body, hand and face meshes as well as 2D \& 3D keypoints, we design an automated and generic annotation pipeline, in which we perform a multi-objective optimization over 3D poses and shapes of face, hands and body.
 Our optimizer considers the temporal information of the motion and respects the biomechanical constraints in order to produce accurate hand poses, even in presence of complex, interacting hand gestures.
-Apart from meshes and SMPL-X models, we also provide a \emph{hand-only} subset with MANO annotations.
+Apart from meshes and SMPL-X~\cite{SMPL-X:2019} models, we also provide a \emph{hand-only} subset with MANO~\cite{romero2022embodied} annotations.

 \name~enables multitude of tasks such as 3D sign language recognition (SLR) or the novel 3D sign language production (SLP) from text scripts, individual words, and HamNoSys notation.
-To address this challenge and accommodate diverse forms of semantic input, we propose a novel approach utilizing a semantic Variational Autoencoder (VQVAE)~\citep{van2017neural} that effectively maps these varied inputs to discrete code indices.
-This \emph{parallel linguistic feature generator} is fused with a discrete motion encoder within an auto-regressive model to generate sequences of code indices derived from these semantic representations, strengthening the text-motion correlation.
+To address the latter challenge and accommodate diverse forms of semantic input, we further propose a novel SLP baseline, Sign-VQVAE, utilizing a semantic Variational Autoencoder (VQVAE)~\cite{van2017neural}, capable of \emph{parallel linguistic feature generation} (PLFG), effectively mapping the various types of input data to discrete code indices.
+The output of PLFG module is fused with a discrete motion encoder within an auto-regressive model to generate sequences of code indices derived from these semantic representations, strengthening the text-motion correlation.
 Consequently, our method can efficiently generate sign motion from an extensive array of textual inputs, enhancing its versatility and adaptability to various forms of semantic information.
 We will demonstrate in~\cref{sec:exp} that building such reliance and correlation between the low-level discrete representations leads to accurate, natural and sign-motion consistent SL production compared to direct regression from a high-level CLIP feature.